CharReek/Project-4-Blog/README.md

 ### Site User
  1. As a site user i can look at a paginate list of blog posts / images so that i can choose which one i want to look at.
  2. As a site user i can see the date that a blog post was made so that i can keep up to date on current trends and read the most up to date blog posts.
- 3. As a site user i can click on a selected post so that i can read the blog post.
+ 3. As a site user i can click on a selected post so that i can read the blog post.#
  4. As a site user i can comment on a post so that i can be involved in the conversation and offer my opinion.
  5. As a site user i can view comments on posts so that i can see other peoples opinions.
  6. As a site user i can see what items are trending so that i can keep up with the latest trends
+ 7. As a site user i can register for an account so that i can leave comments on posts
+ 8. As a site user i can sign in to an excisting account so that i can comment on posts
+ 9. As a site user i can sign out of my account

 ### Admin
-1.
-2.
-3.
+1. As a admin i can approve comments so i can make the blog a safe place for all users
+2. As a admin i can draft blog posts so that i can draft a post before i want to post it
+3. As a admin i can edit, view and delete post so that i can change anything that maybe needed or delete the post.

 ### development plans
 ### Structure